-How to Easily Write an Amazing Recommendation that Boosts Your Credibility
+How to Easily Craft an Amazing Recommendation that Boosts Your Credibility

 Traditionally, recommendations were written using a format that validated the credentials of the person writing them first, then talked about the recipient.
 These are very “me” focused in their approach and oh so '90s.